HankB/Linux_ZFS_Root/README.md

 # Linux_ZFS_Root

 Commands/script to install Linux on ZFS root.
-There are presently two variants, one that installs Ubuntu and the other, Debian Stretch.
+There are presently two variants, one that installs Ubuntu and the other, Debian Bullseye (or Buster).
 Please see the README in .../Ubuntu and .../Debian for further details.

 ## Status